Chemistry / Science GCSE: Investigate electrolysis of aqueous solutions using inert electrodes

 If used after the investigation, it could be used to highlight a range of methods to investigate separation by electrolysis and to support predicting what will form at each electrode.

 Even where the process of electrolysis is familiar to students and they can recall the method, the purpose of the apparatus and method steps are often more challenging.

-This video shares the common features of electrolysis systems which will support students it apply their knowledge to unfamiliar methods and contexts.
-If it is not possible to demonstrate micro-scale electrolysis or the Hofmann voltameter directly with students, this video could be used to introduce them to these methods.
+This film shares the common features of electrolysis systems which will support students it apply their knowledge to unfamiliar methods and contexts.
+If it is not possible to demonstrate micro-scale electrolysis or the Hofmann voltameter directly with students, this film could be used to introduce them to these methods.

-Questions linked to the science behind the practical are also often challenging and this video highlights how to predict what will form at each electrode.
+Questions linked to the science behind the practical are also often challenging and this film highlights how to predict what will form at each electrode.

 Students should be encouraged to draw the apparatus for electrolysis and to practise identifying the key elements in a variety of electrolysis methods.

 Students should practise explaining the purpose of the apparatus used in several different electrolysis systems so that they can apply key learning of the process.